International Management: Sustainable Business in Africa AUTUMN 2020

 This course provides knowledge about Africa, with focus on Tanzania and its economic development, from a sustainability point of view through the UN Sustainable Development Goals (SDG).
 We will look at what has worked and what has failed – and why – from a business and sustainability point of view.
 Cultural issues and public governance will also be addressed.
 Sustainable development is a complex and multidisciplinary field, and the course applies an eclectic approach.
 Different theories will be addressed as well as different teaching tools and approaches.

 The course will include a one week study tour to Tanzania.
 The program will include visits to companies, organizations and academic institutions as well as a fieldtrip.
-The focus will be on Norwegian companies operating in Tanzania (for example Statoil, Yara and Green Resources ) and lectures through academic/research- and non-governmental organizations (for example Norwegian Church Aid and Plan International).
-Students will participate in workshops with local master students and meet local business entrepreneurs.
-(Examples of ompanies and organizations are from courses in 2017 and 2018)
+The focus will be on Norwegian companies operating in Tanzania (for example Statoil, Yara and Green Resources ) and lectures through academic/research- and non-governmental organizations (for example Norwegian Church Aid, Save the Children and Plan International).
+Students will participate in workshops with local master students and meet local business entrepreneurs and visit business incubators.

 The knowledge acquired through this course will contribute to a better understanding of key elements of development in the African region - both from a challenge and opportunity perspective.
 This knowledge is valuable for identifying and addressing sustainability and business development in a more global setting.